dataloop/dataloop-support/docs/agent/command_line_interface.md

 The most common use for the CLI is for tagging either in automated scripts or in config management.

-As an example, while the agent is running, you can list what tags it is a member of and then modify them:
+As an example, while the Dataloop (Outlyer) Agent is running, you can list what tags it is a member of and then modify them:

 ```
 #> dataloop-agent tags list